aragon/nest/grants/Bastet/Roadmap.md

     1. End-to-end prototype and installers
         1. Bastet, UI, browser extension
         1. Basic account, key, network, dapp, and signing functionality
+        1. Isolated processes for Bastet, DApp Proxy, and Key Signing
         1. Installers for all platforms
     1. Test-suite and coverage metrics
     1. Demo / example using application